why no libraries

 differential rendering

-the naive approach is to clear the screen and redraw everything every frame. that works but it flickers like crazy and it's slow. what you actually want is to only redraw the cells that changed since the last frame.
+the naive approach is to clear the screen and redraw everything every frame. that works but it flickers and it's slow. the fix: only redraw cells that changed since the last frame.

 render :: proc(tui: ^TUI) {